Cost of Attendance

 |Parking (if applicable)||$670|

 Tuition for the three-year Doctor of Mininstry program is $10,000 per year.
-Annual mandatory fees are estimated to be approximately $550.
+Annual mandatory fees are approximately $534.
 An additional one-time transcript fee of $70 is assessed in the first semester of enrollment.

 Other estimated expenses include books and supplies, living expenses, travel/parking, and loan fees (if applicable).
-Books are estimated at $300 per year with additional software costs in the first year.
-Other expenses will vary based on student choice and circumstances.
+Books and supplies, including software, are estimated at $600 per year.
+Other expenses, such as living and travel, will vary based on student choice and circumstances.
 Four visits to the Emory University campus are required during the three-year instruction period.
+The total for these estimated expenses is $18,680, as established by the Emory University Office of Financial Aid for the degree cost of attendance budget.